-Firstly We are glad to express our thanks to those who have role in our education during Undergraduate program in Near East University.
+Firstly I am glad to express my thanks to those who have role in our education during seven years Undergraduate program in Near East University.

-Secondly We would like to thank.
+Secondly I would like to thank.
 Assoc.
-Prof. Dr. Özgür C. ÖZERDEM, for giving this time and encouragement during the entire our graduation project.
-He has given his support which is the main effect in our success.
+Prof. Dr. Özgür C. ÖZERDEM and M. Sc.
+Mohammed KMAIL, for giving this time and encouragement for the entire my graduation project.
+They have given his support which is the main effect in my success.